 - Take any post layoff action that is necessary to either end appointments or to ensure that reduced positions are accurately reflected in Workday.

 HR consultant responsibilities:

-- Evaluate the reasons for layoff to be sure that they are consistent with employment program requirements.
+- Evaluate the reasons for layoff to ensure that they are consistent with employment program or bargaining contract requirements.